 The single most important thing to bring on your business trip, honestly, is your work laptop.
 If you need toiletries that aren’t found in your hotel room, you can often call the front desk and they can bring additional toiletries to you.
 I ran out of toothpaste and forgot to re-pack it, and fortunately the hotel always has toothpaste packets to offer.
 Everything else, you can buy on the road.

-If you liked the Ultimate Business Trip Packing List, you can download a free pdf checklist by clicking on the following banner.
+If you liked the Ultimate Business Trip Packing List, you can download a free pdf checklist below.
 If there’s anything missing from this packing list, let us know in the comments below.